-- 4.1 The Parish shall clearly identify all groups serving children and young people and groups of mixed age (children and adults) and groups which contain adults with care and support needs for whom they have responsibility. - 4.2 The name of the group and its meeting time must be clearly displayed on Church premises. - 4.3 If a group meets local authority registration criteria the parish requires that the Vicar or Parish Safeguarding Officer must ensure that the group is registered with the local authority.
+- 4.1 The Parish shall clearly identify all groups serving children and young people and groups of mixed age (children and adults) and groups which contain vulnerable adults for whom they have responsibility. - 4.2 The name of the group and its meeting time must be clearly displayed on Church premises. - 4.3 If a group meets local authority registration criteria the parish requires that the Vicar or Parish Safeguarding Officer must ensure that the group is registered with the local authority.